Codecademy/docs/content/java/concepts/math-methods/terms/acos/acos.md

 ---
-Title: '.acos()'
+Title: ".acos()"
-Description: 'Returns the inverse cosine of the argument in radians.'
+Description: "Returns the inverse cosine of the argument in radians."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Arithmetic'
+  - "Arithmetic"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.acos()`** method returns the inverse cosine (or arccosine) of the argument in radians.